-This report was prepared by the California AfterSchool Network in collaboration with the Center for Education and Evaluation Services (CEES) ^{}As it supports high school programs, ASSETs funding is not typically combined with that of ASES or 21st Century, which support elementary and middle school programs.
-However, some schools that span both high school and middle school grades (such as K-12 or 7-12) do combine ASSETs and other funding.
-After School Programs Serve Large Numbers of California's Neediest Students Nearly half (46 percent) of public schools, attended by 48 percent of California's 6.1 million public school students, provide state- or federally-funded after school programs.
+This report was prepared by the California AfterSchool Network in collaboration with the Center for Education and Evaluation Services (CEES) State of the State of California After School Programs After School Programs Serve Large Numbers of California's Neediest Students Nearly half (46 percent) of public schools, attended by 48 percent of California's 6.1 million public school students, provide state- or federally-funded after school programs.
 These programs, all of which include an academic component, are located almost exclusively in low-income communities at schools which serve the majority of the state's economically disadvantaged and English Learners - key subgroups for many schools and districts in meeting state and federal accountability targets.

 Figure 1.
-Distribution of State and Federally-Funded After School Programs by Family Income

-Of the 4,500 schools hosting state- or federally-funded after school programs, 98 percent are schools in low-income communities, consistent with federal Title I standards for needy schools (40% or more students eligible for the federal free and reduced price school meal program).
+Distribution of State and Federally-Funded Of the 4,500 schools hosting state- or federally-funded after school programs, 98 percent are schools in low-income communities, consistent with federal Title I standards for needy schools (40% or more students eligible for the federal free and reduced price school meal program).
 Those 4,500 schools also have a higher percentage of English Learners than all public schools statewide.
-Lowest Income (50% or more Eligible for Free/Reduced Price Meals) 4,192 (93%) Table 1.
-Characteristics of California Schools with After School Programs (State and Federally funded)

-Schools Total Schools Low-Income Schools (40% or more Free/Reduced Price Meal Eligible) Lowest-Income Schools (50% or more Free/Reduced Price Meal Eligible) Average % English Learners All Schools 9,812 6,804 5954 26% Schools with After School Programs 4,500 (46%) 4,393 (65%) 4,192 (70%) 38% After school programs serve approximately two-thirds (65%) of California's schools where at least 40% of students are eligible for free or reduced price meals.
+Table 1.
+Characteristics of California Schools with After School Programs (State and Federally funded) Schools Total Schools Low-Income Schools (40% or more Free/Reduced Price Meal Eligible) Lowest-Income Schools (50% or more Free/Reduced Price Meal Eligible) Average % English Learners All Schools 9,812 6,804 5954 26% Schools with After School Programs 4,500 (46%) 4,393 (65%) 4,192 (70%) 38% After school programs serve approximately two-thirds (65%) of California's schools where at least 40% of students are eligible for free or reduced price meals.
 Among the schools where at least 50% of students qualify for free or reduced price meals1, 70% have the benefit of an after school program to support students.

 1ASES gives grant priority to programs serving schools with 50 percent or more of students eligible for the free or reduced price school meal program.

-Figure 2.
+www.afterschoolnetwork.org State of the State of California After School Programs Figure 2.
 Proportion of California Elementary/ Middle Schools with After School Programs